chenle02/ReviseClipBoard/README.md

 export OPENAI_API_KEY="<your_api_key>"
 ```

-Copy text to your clipboard and run:
+Copy text to the clipboard and run:
 ```bash
 gpt-clip
 ```

-The response from ChatGPT will be copied back to your clipboard.
+The response from ChatGPT will be copied back to the clipboard.

 ## Contributing